argoproj-archive/argo-site/docs/yaml/special_parameters_values.md

 # Using Special Values for Parameters

-In the Applatix DSL language, there are parameters that can have special values.
-These values are Applatix variables that refer to session-specific data.
+In the Argo DSL language, there are parameters that can have special values.
+These values are Argo variables that refer to session-specific data.
 The YAML templates use this data to populate the variables.
 Use this table to determine whether you can use the parameters with special values in your YAML template.

 <table style="border-left-style: solid;border-left-width: 1px;border-left-color: black;border-right-style: solid;border-right-width: 1px;border-right-color: black;border-top-style: solid;border-top-width: 1px;border-top-color: black;border-bottom-style: solid;border-bottom-width: 1px;border-bottom-color: black;margin-left: 0;margin-right: auto;" xmlns=""><colgroup><col> <col> <col> <col> <col> <col> <col></colgroup>